-Mike’s new book, Psychonauts: drugs and the making of the modern mind, is out now from Yale University Press in the US and UK.
+The paperback of his latest book, Psychonauts: drugs and the making of the modern mind, is available from Yale in the US and UK.

-His previous book, Mescaline: a global history of the first psychedelic, is out in paperback (also available in hardback, ebook and audio).
+His previous book, Mescaline: a global history of the first psychedelic, is available in paperback, hardback, ebook and audio.

-He writes regularly for the London Review of Books (free access long reads on madness and revolution, Edgar Allan Poe, memory, and hallucinations), the New York Review of Books and the Literary Review (free access piece on Philip K. Dick).
+He writes regularly for the London Review of Books (free access long reads on sleep science, madness and revolution, Edgar Allan Poe, memoryhallucinations and perfume), the Literary Review (free access piece on Philip K. Dick), and New York Review of Books (on MDMA, the history of anatomy, psychedelics and books bound in human skin).

 Stranger Than Fiction, a collection of his essays, is available in paperback and ebook.